 How to uninstall a printer from your Mac

-Using a printer with your Mac means adding it in System Preferences and installing drivers.
+Using a printer with your Mac means adding it in System Settings and installing drivers.
 When you need to replace your printer, you will also need to remove the old one and uninstall its drivers.
 Below, I’ll show you how to remove a printer on your Mac.

 Why uninstall a printer?